The Tetrast

 4. The ingular-cum-special, or occongular.

 This is the logical quantity most natural for concrete individuals taken monadically and polyadically, but not as a total population in the abstract with ceteris non existentibus.
 This is the usual sense about individuals and singulars — that they're not only individual or singular, but also not absolutely alone, as if each one or each handful were a universe unto itself.
 Instead they're individuals in a larger world.
 It's the perspective of sciences and studies of concrete phenomena, what C. S. Peirce called "idioscopy, or the special sciences."
 Aristotle said that there is no epistêmê (often translated as "science") of the individual, but by epistêmê he meant something deductive, or nearly so, and not including concrete experimentation.
-The subject matter of idioscopy is concrete individuals in the larger concrete world, but the objective is to learn about their individual connections and tapestries, their positive qualities and characters, their parameters and laws, and their applicable mathematics.
+The subject matter of idioscopy is concrete individuals in the larger concrete world, but the objective is to learn about their individual connections and tapestries, their positive qualities and characters, their parameters and distributions, and their mathematical laws

-4. Ingular-cum-special, i.e.: Occongular.
-Subject matter of sciences & studies of concrete phenomena: sciences & studies of forces & motion, matter, life, and mind — fields for (soever cogent) hypothetical conclusions. |
+Subject matter of sciences & studies of concrete phenomena, for which I suggest the name IDIANICS — fields such as studies of forces & motion, matter, life, and mind — fields for CONCLUSIONS TYPICALLY NEITHER FORMALLY IMPLIED BY, NOR FORMALLY IMPLYING, THEIR PREMISES.

 Philosophical tradition